 Not allowing visible piercings or tattoos for resident-facing employees.
 Some more conservative areas might still restrict this.
 But tons of people have tattoos now.
 According to statista.com, more than a quarter of the people in the country have a tattoo.
 In New Zealand, they just had the first ever anchor with a traditional Māori chin tattoo.
 Let’s let our leasing staff express themselves.
 (And, with the current talent shortage/Great Recession, do we really want to limit our staffing pools over something like that?)
 One caveat is not allowing anything offensive, of course.

 Not taking sick days or personal days.
-Yes, you’re not going to come in with Covid.
+No, you’re not going to come in with COVID.
 (Please, please, don’t.)
 But American work culture, and especially for those in the apartment industry, is to pull yourself up by the bootstraps and work, work, work, no matter what, because the company will fall down without you.
 But it won’t.
 Employees should be encouraged to take their sick days if they’re not feeling well.
 They won’t be working at their best and have the chance to spread their sickness to residents and other staff.
 And employees should also be encouraged to take personal days!
 They’re there to be taken, and it can really help with their mental health and to avoid burnout.

 Getting back to prospective renters within 48 hours.
 This might seem fast, but, sorry, you just lost a renter!
 If you’re doing virtual tours or have people calling after looking at the apartment website, they’re going to expect instant results.
-Going forward, a response in 24 hours (or faster!) will probably become expected.
+Going forward, a response in 24 hours (or faster!) will probably be expected.